samsuh/2026-journal/README.md

 ### Piano
 Started messing with the VSTs.
 I need to learn more piano basics so i can even noodle around better.

+### DJing
+Learning a lot about echo effect today.
+Practice regiment:
+- echo out the exiting track; normal volume fade, try echo spinback.
+- echo in the incoming track
+- echo teasing the new song in
+- building echo intensity as buildup instead of looping into a drop or transition

 ## 2/12/26
 Show went well.
 Got a nice compliment "You fucking nailed the mix." felt good. :)